binaryflesh/specifications/sdk_dev_standard/en/ontology-sdk-dev.md

 # Ontology SDK function list

 1. Develop a wallet file according to the wallet specification, and store the encrypted account private key of the asset account and identity in the wallet file.
-There is also a need for mnemonics and kestore functionality.
+There is also a need for mnemonics and keystore functionality.

 2. Interacting with the blockchain, including querying and sending transactions.